-Having an opportunity to connect with others, and to share with and hear from those who understand your experience, is important.
-The Cradle offers virtual psychoeducational support groups where you can share the challenges and joys you’ve experienced while receiving support from a clinically trained therapist.
+The Cradle offers virtual psychoeducational support groups, moderated by Nina Friedman, LCSW, Director of Post Adoption Support.
+Having the opportunity to connect with others, and to share with and hear from those who understand your experience, is important.
+These groups will allow you to talk about the challenges and joys you may have experienced, while receiving support from a clinically trained therapist.

 Nina M. Friedman has an in depth understanding of adoption issues.
 She has extensive experience working with adoptive and foster children and their families, adult adoptees, and birth parents.
 Prior to joining The Cradle’s staff in 2004, she worked with adoptive and foster families at Lutheran Social Services of Illinois and Community Counseling Centers of Chicago.
 She also had a private social work therapy practice working with individuals, couples, and families.